Illinois Fall Protection Citation Results in High Penalties for Employers when Exposing Workers to Falls

 Beyond the most severe consequence, potential for detrimental accident or injury of the workers, OSHA citations result in lost time on the project, higher cost and severe penalties for the employer.

 It is absolutely worth the upfront time and money to take preventative action, otherwise you’re at risk for safety accidents and high penalties down the road.
-Employers, take initiative to protect yourself and your workers.
+Employers, take initiative to protect yourself and your workers from OSHA fines and penalties.

 It’s true, everyone must be responsible for safety, but it must start with the employer providing a safe work environment with proper SOGs, safety plans, training, equipment, and personnel.
 An accident can happen at anytime and that liability falls on the employer.